RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

 Files in output/literature_review folder:

-- *table_literature_search.html*: Final list of entries obtained during the literature search of entries which contain bat functional trait data.
+- *table_literature_search.html*: List of entries obtained during the literature search of entries which contain bat functional trait data.
 - *PRISMA_2020_flow_diagram*: PRISMA 2020 flow diagram for the
   literature search of entries which contain bat functional trait data.
   Reported as .docx, .pdf, and .png files.